alemdomarco/odin/readme.md

   * How often API calls are being made from one service to another?
   * Does one service always call all endpoints of another service, or usually just one or two etc?

-Our approach at solving the problem tries to be the least intrusive possible on the microservices being monitored, so that they don't need to change their code in order to provide the information we want to track.
+Our approach at solving the problem tries to be the least intrusive possible on the microservices being monitored, so they don't need to change their code in order to provide the information we want to track.

 With this premise in mind we decided to track the information available at the reverse proxy, a component that many microservice architetures use to provide their API gateway and load balancing.

-By listening to the requests that passes through the proxy we can collect the following data:
+By listening to the requests that passes through the proxy we can collect the following data, among others:

 * host originating the request
 * host receiving the request